EncinasBartos/TBarrier/Installation.md

     $ conda create -n TBarrier -c conda-forge --file requirements.txt

 When doing so, the libraries installed through pip are not installed into the conda environment.
-They thus have to be added manually via "pip install --name_of_library"
+They thus have to be added manually via "pip install <name_of_library>"
 Alternatively we recommend installing the required packages from the yml file:

     $ conda env create -f environment.yml